 LORENZO: “Happy Mother’s Day….check this out.
 Baby wants to go play in that water!”

 JOURDAN HICKS: Lashawna is a nurse and she’s been busy lately.
 Lorenzo watches his niece while she’s at work.
 In exchange, she lets her brother use her car to do his outreach.
 And helps him pack the bags, too.
 Lawshana says her brother has always put himself out there trying to help the people who need it most.
 His motivation to do it is very personal to him.
 Here’s his story.

 LORENZO RUILLI: So my name is Lorenzo Ruilli.
 I grew up in Pittsburgh.
 I live in the South Side area right now.
 I am an activist and advocate for the homeless folks on the streets in the city of Pittsburgh.

-CLIP: So I'm actually going to a camp right now.
-There's a couple folks camped out.
+LORENZO: So I’m actually going to a camp right now.
+There’s a couple folks camped out.